 As described in this book, organizational health is when there is consistency between management, operations, and culture.
 That harmony leads to a company without workplace politics and one where top talent wants to be.

 As the author of several books and president of The Table Group, Patrick Lencioni shares his knowledge and experiences consulting top corporations.
 His takeaway is that organizational health matters more than strategies, innovation, or intelligence.
 The Advantage is an easy-to-understand manual for reaching organizational health.

 Whether for your own accounting firm or your clients’ businesses, learning from someone who has consulted some of the country’s biggest organizations is never a bad thing.

 Built to Last: Successful Habits of Visionary Companies (Jerry Porras and Jim Collins)

-Next, we go from a book about making a great business by looking from the inside out, to one that does the opposite.
+Next, we go from a book about creating a great business by looking from the inside out to one that does the opposite.

 Porras and Collins analyzed Fortune 500 businesses that have been around and successful since before 1950 and looked at similarities between them.
-First published in 1994, Built to Last has had an influence on how startups model themselves on so-called “visionary companies.”
+First published in 1994, Built to Last has influenced how startups model themselves on so-called “visionary companies.”

 From their six years of research at Stanford University, the authors identified several key ideas behind creating prominent businesses including:

 - A “core value system” builds companies that last longer than a good product or a visionary leader.